American Family Field: Additions

 During the off-season between 2010 and 2011, the stadium's original centerfield scoreboard (a smaller videoboard atop a larger black and amber message display board) was replaced by a full-length and full color Daktronics 1080p HD display board which was the ninth-largest screen among MLB stadiums as of 2012, along with a public address/sound system upgrade.
-By 2023, the relative screen size had dropped to 20th among the 30 MLB teams.

 In late 2023, Wisconsin Governor Tony Evers signed into effect a bill totaling $500 million of taxpayer money to allow for repairs, ensuring the team remains in Milwaukee until 2050, despite threats of relocation by MLB.
 Debuting in the 2024 season, American Family Field had many renovations done with the most notable changes being in center and right field, with a 12,077 square feet board in center, and a 2,840 square feet board in right.
 The Brewers partnered with ANC in order to provide the 8mm LED displays.
 The center field board ranks 3rd in the majors for overall size behind the New York Mets and Cleveland Guardians.
 The new center field board is over double the size of the old board at 5,940 square feet.
 LED displays were also added on the dugout and behind home plate.
 The 3rd Street Market Hall, a popular food hall and event venue in downtown Milwaukee, opened with four restaurants in the right field loge level.
 These vendors include: Kompali Tacos, Smokin' Jack's BBQ, Kawa (Asian fusion), and Anytime Arepa (Venezuelan).
 The team store in left field was also renovated.

 The team also announced new parking technology in collaboration with the Interstate Parking Company, based out of Milwaukee.
 The goal of this partnership is to speed up the time it takes for parking at American Family Field, which can be up to an hour during the busiest times.
 Visitors may purchase parking in advance at a discounted rate, or may pay when they arrive via QR codes across the stadium grounds.
 Parking ambassadors aid in the parking process.